google/eng-practices/review/developer/small-prs.md

-# Small CLs
+# Small PRs

-## Why Write Small CLs? {#why}
+## Why Write Small PRs? {#why}

-Small, simple CLs are:
+Small, simple PRs are:

--   **Reviewed more quickly.** It's easier for a reviewer to find five minutes several times to review small CLs than to set aside a 30 minute block to review one large CL.
+-   **Reviewed more quickly.** It's easier for a reviewer to find five minutes several times to review small PRs than to set aside a 30 minute block to review one large PR.
 -   **Reviewed more thoroughly.** With large changes, reviewers and authors tend to get frustrated by large volumes of detailed commentary shifting back and forth—sometimes to the point where important points get missed or dropped.
--   **Less likely to introduce bugs.** Since you're making fewer changes, it's easier for you and your reviewer to reason effectively about the impact of the CL and see if a bug has been introduced.
+-   **Less likely to introduce bugs.** Since you're making fewer changes, it's easier for you and your reviewer to reason effectively about the impact of the PR and see if a bug has been introduced.
--   **Less wasted work if they are rejected.** If you write a huge CL and then your reviewer says that the overall direction is wrong, you've wasted a lot of work.
+-   **Less wasted work if they are rejected.** If you write a huge PR and then your reviewer says that the overall direction is wrong, you've wasted a lot of work.
--   **Easier to merge.** Working on a large CL takes a long time, so you will have lots of conflicts when you merge, and you will have to merge frequently.
+-   **Easier to merge.** Working on a large PR takes a long time, so you will have lots of conflicts when you merge, and you will have to merge frequently.
 -   **Easier to design well.** It's a lot easier to polish the design and code